Brief History of the Canal

 In a particularly long article in The Montréal Gazette (Nov 2, 1943… not all of it shown), it’s reported that the canal was once the location of suicides during the depression era.

-After the depression and during the Second World War, a larger number of missing persons cases hit the city.
+After the depression and during the Second World War, a larger number of missing person cases hit the city.
 These were attributed to youth disappearing overseas to fight in the war.
 Perhaps the missing shoe man left to join the war effort.

 When asked in the article about his most memorable case, Passmore told a rather funny story about a man who was reported missing by his wife after she was given a suicide note written on a piece of birch bark.

 The man had apparently engaged in a battle-to-the-death with a wolf and had lost.
-He asked a friend named Indian Joe to deliver the message to his wife (even the newspaper eluded to the strangeness of a handwritten note created after his apparent death by wolf).
+He asked a friend named Indian Joe to deliver the message to his wife (even the newspaper eluded to the strangeness of a handwritten note created after his apparent death by a wolf).

 When found in Montréal six-months later by detectives and questioned about his death the man simply said, “he had never heard of anyone surviving a battle with a wolf, so everyone ought to take me for dead, even me.”